MateuszBrankiewicz/MediPath/backend/endpoints.md

 #### Returns:

 - 403 - doctor's user id is invalid, institution id is invalid, user is not logged in as staff of institution or doctor does not belong to institution
-- 409 - this doctor is booked at this hour-  schedule overlaps with another for a given doctor
+- 409 - this doctor is booked at this hour - schedule overlaps with another for a given doctor
 - 201 - success

-### /schedules/bydoctor/{id}
-#### Method: GET

-#### Path variables:
-- id: doctor's user id

-#### Returns:
-- 400 - invalid user id - user with a given id does not exist or user is not a doctor
-- 200 - success - retrieves all upcoming schedules for doctor

 ### /doctors/{id}